1001-digital/dweb-fetch/README.md

 - **IPFS/IPNS** — `@helia/verified-fetch` for content-verified retrieval
 - **Arweave** — Static gateways first, falls back to `@ar.io/wayfinder-core` network discovery
 - **HTTP/HTTPS** — Native `fetch` passthrough
+- **EIP-155** — Resolves NFT token URIs via JSON-RPC (`tokenURI` for ERC-721, `uri` for ERC-1155), then fetches the result through the appropriate handler above.
+Opt-in — only active when `eip155` config is provided.

 All backends are lazily initialized on first use.